temp-git-paper/SERENA/README.md

 - **`SERENA-GUI.py`**
   - Provides a GUI-based interface for forensic investigation.

+- **`SAMPLE A2P DATASET`**
+  - Provides real-world A2P messages (emls and chat logs).
+  - Service names, addresses, numbers, and other identifiable information have been redacted.
+  -
 - **`requirements.txt`**
   - Lists required Python dependencies for the project.